Invariants and Home Spaces in Transition Systems and Petri Nets: Reasoning with invariants, semiflows, and home spaces

 \subsection{Revisiting the mutual exclusion example}

-One could argue that the Petri Nets of Figures \ref{mutex}, \ref{tiny}, or \ref{tinyk} are relatively simple and that it would be easy to obtain similar results without reasoning with semiflows.
-This may be true (for instance, using the LRG of the Petri Net of Figure \ref{mutex} is particularly trivial), however, it must be stressed out that semiflows allow to elegantly develop reasoning in the presence of parameters.
+One could argue that the Petri Nets of Figures \ref{mutex}, \ref{fig: tiny}, \ref{fig: tinyi}, or even \ref{fig: euclidean} are relatively simple and that it would be easy to obtain similar results without reasoning with semiflows.
+This may be true (for instance, using the LRGs of the Petri Nets of Figure \ref{mutex} or \ref{fig: tiny} is particularly trivial), however, it must be stressed out that semiflows allow to elegantly develop reasoning in the presence of parameters.

-In this regard, let's revisit and generalize our mutual exclusion example of Section \ref{subsec: modelization in a PN} by introducing few parameters.
+In this regard, let's revisit and generalize the mutual exclusion example of Section \ref{subsubsec: modelization in a PN} by introducing few parameters.
 This time, we allow $k$ instances of Program 1 and $l$ instances of Program 2 to run concurrently.
 The two edges from $\textbf{S}$ to ${Semp_1}$ and from ${Semv_1}$ to $\textbf{S}$ are labeled by $x$; the two edges from $\textbf{S}$ to ${Semp_2}$ and from ${Semv_2}$ to $\textbf{S}$ are labeled by $y$ (by construction, we have $x>0$ and $y>0$ ).
 The initial state $q_0$ is being defined with three non- negative parameters: $k$ tokens in $A$, $l$ tokens in $D$, and $z$ tokens in $\textbf{S}$; and, $q_0(B) = q_0(E)= 0$.

-In this example, we authorize several instances of the same program to be simultaneously in their \texttt{critical section} however, we still want to verify mutual exclusion between instances of Program 1 and instances of Program 2 that is to say that we must have either $q(B) > 0$ or $q(E) > 0$ for any reachable marking.
-From the four versions of invariant representing mutual exclusion in section \ref{subsec: modelization in a PN} only (ME) and (ME)' still make sense in this parameterized context.
-Therefore, we want to determine under which conditions (i.e. which values of the parameters) the Petri Net is live and:
+This time, we authorize several instances of the same program to be simultaneously in their \texttt{critical section} however, we still want the mutual exclusion to hold between instances of Program 1 and Program 2.
+That is to say that we must have either $q(B) > 0$ or $q(E) > 0$ for any reachable marking.
+From the four versions of invariant representing mutual exclusion in section \ref{subsubsec: modelization in a PN} only (ME) and (ME)' still make sense in this parameterized context.
+Therefore, we want to determine under which conditions (i.e. for which values of the parameters) the Petri Net is live and that:

 (ME): $q(B)\times q(E)=0 $ for any marking reachable from $q_0$ is an invariant.